 If you are preparing for a year-long opportunity, and are applying for a scholarship to cover up-front costs (such as travel or living expenses in the first month), you should apply for a £1,000 scholarship to cover these costs.

 You can view the application questions for the £6,000 level below.

 Students should clearly demonstrate how the funding could support access to career-related activity which would otherwise be unattainable, as well as how completing the opportunity/opportunities will support their personal and/or professional development.

 The higher the level of award you apply for, the more detailed your plans will need to be.
 Remember you can apply for a lower level award to help you gain the insights you might need to later apply for a higher level of funding.

 It is important to consider the application questions carefully when applying and provide sufficient detail.
 Links to the application questions are included below.

 When applying please consider what the assessors are looking for:

-Please note: York Futures Scholarships are not designed to support the furtherance of academic work, such as dissertation research, unless you can make a clear case that supports your longer term career ambitions.
+Please note: at all levels, the York Futures Scholarships are not designed to support the furtherance of academic work, such as dissertation research, unless you can make a clear case that supports your longer term career ambitions.

 There are two opportunities to apply online for each level of a York Futures Scholarship each academic year.
 Please note that for this academic year, the £2000-£5000 level has a separate application round from the other levels in Semester 1.

 Who to contact